cb372/cli-tools-skills-amnesty/02-text-processing/README.md

 ### Exercises

 1. Use grep to find all lines containing the phrase "Elements generation" in the file `data/concierge.log`.
-2. Now find all lines containing that phrase in both `concierge.log` and `concierge.log.2015-10-30`.
+2. Now find all lines containing that phrase in both `concierge.log` and `concierge.log.2015-10-30.gz`.
 3. Out of all of those matching lines, find the ones that contain the phrase "wildly wrong".
 Hint: you may want to chain multiple grep command together using `|`.
 4. For each of those matching lines, print out only the "ID = [...]" part.
 Hint: You will need to use a regex for this one.

 ## sed

-`sed` is a very versatile tool, but its most common usage is to find and replace strings in a text file or stream.
+`sed` is also a very versatile tool, but its most common usage is to find and replace strings in a text file or stream.
 You define the replacement you want to make with an expression of the form:

 ```
 s/pattern/replacement/